Reporting near misses [with examples]

-This includes near misses, which are often overlooked when the hustle and bustle of the workday takes precedence.
+Although the incident investigation process applies to near misses, many companies do not proactively investigate them.
 But reporting and investigating these events is a worthwhile process that will help you create a safer, more efficient workplace in the years to come.
+In this post, I’ll share some examples of near misses that you can reference for your own investigations.

 What is the definition of a near miss?